subhadig/subhadig.github.io/_drafts/my-list-of-things-to-do-after-installing-debian.md

 - arc-theme - A nice GTK theme with three variants - normal, dark and darker.
 - git - git command line client.
 - wget - a download manager.
-- menu-libre - a utility for editing menus.
 - bash-completion - a utility for autocompletion on bash.
 - chromium - the open source variant of the Google Chrome browser.
 - bsd-mailx - a very simple mail client for Unix mails.